 Do you have a brand voice that properly represents you online?
 Is it clear to visitors what you stand for as a home services business owner?
 Being more honest and open with who you are and what you stand for has been shown to attract more customers in today’s purchasing world.
 Don’t let your potential customers feel unwelcome by using a robotic tone and lackluster presence.

 What should you do once you’re getting these visitors and they are turning into customers?
 How do you know if your marketing dollars are providing the return you need to grow your business?

 Use Real Data

 It’s critical that you use accurate data when analyzing your campaigns.
-Understand how your marketing partner defines a “lead.”
+Understand how your home services digital marketing partner defines a “lead.”
 Ensure you’re looking at more than just the number of calls you’re getting.
 How many of these calls are turning into customers?
 What are those jobs actually worth for your business?
 Failure to understand and see this will create uncertainty and a guessing game of, “Where should we spend our marketing budget this month?”
 Don’t guess.
 Know.
 Information is power and the only way to get that power is to access real data.

 Know Where Your Customers Come From

 One of the biggest advantages of online advertising is the amount of data you can collect.
 There are hundreds of data points that can be looked at and analyzed.
 Understanding where your customers come from is crucial.

 Not nearly enough businesses capitalize on this data and they continue to miss out on new customers.
 If you knew that all the bass were swimming along the shore would you continue to cast your line in the middle of the lake?
 Of course not!
 Utilize the data that’s available to maximize your marketing budget and get the customers that you want.